BerrettR/nba-salary-inequality/README.md

 # nba-salary-inequality
-Empirical econometrics project analyzing the effect of salary inequality on NBA team performance (2017–2023).
+Econometrics project analyzing the effect of salary inequality on NBA team performance (2017–2023).